 Henderson County High School’s Health Science Department offers students a wide variety of knowledge, and hands-on skills to help educate them for their future healthcare career choice.
 Not only does this education prepare the student for college, but it also prepares them for some entry level jobs.
 The health science department is made up of five teachers.
 Four of the teachers are registered nurses and one is certified in medical coding/billing.
 Therefore, the approximate 600 students that are enrolled in the health science program are being challenged by educators that have first- hand experience in various healthcare settings.
-The teachers are; Mrs. Amanda Lacer, Mrs. Ashley Bailey, Mrs. Tracey Long, Mrs. Lori Fulkerson, and Mrs. Amy Legate.
+The teachers are; Mrs. Amanda Lacer, Mrs. Ashley Bailey, Mrs. Dana Alves, Mrs. Lori Fulkerson, and Mrs. Amy Gibson.
 You can read about the teachers below and find out below is a list of just a few of the many things that Henderson County’s Health Science Program has to offer:

 Skills that Students Learn: